How to reduce Ping and Enjoy Seamless Gaming

 One must consider the disparity between download and upload speeds and throttling.

 Internet service providers (ISPs) often advertise their speeds in terms of download rates.
 However, upload speeds typically significantly affect response time and game performance in the gaming context.
 This is because transfer rates are measured in terms of how rapidly data can be downloaded from a server.
-I
+In contrast, upload rates describe how quickly data can be sent to other users.

 Outdated PC or Router